Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 files created by sander simulations 2: Keep all temporary files.
 Temporary files are only deleted if MMPBSA.py completes successfully (Default = 1) A verbose level of 1 is sufficient to use -rewrite-output and recreate the output file without rerunning any simulations.~~

-`ligand_mask` The mask that specifies the ligand residues within the complex prmtop (NOT the solvated prmtop if there
-            is one).
-The default guess is generally sufficient and will only fail as stated above.
-You should use the default mask assignment if possible because it provides a good error catch.
-This follows the same description as the receptor_mask above.

 `netcdf` Specifies whether or not to use NetCDF trajectories internally rather than writing temporary ASCII trajectory
          files.
-NOTE: NetCDF trajectories can be used as input for MMPBSA.py regardless of what this variable is set to, but NetCDF trajectories are faster to write and read.
 For very large trajectories, this could offer significant speedups, and requires less temporary space.
          However, this option is incompatible with alanine scanning.
-Default value is 0.<br>
+Default value is 0.
-            0: Do NOT use temporary NetCDF trajectories<br>
+         * 0: Do NOT use temporary NetCDF trajectories
-            1: Use temporary NetCDF trajectories
+         * 1: Use temporary NetCDF trajectories

-`PBRadii` Specifies which PBRadii is selected to build Amber topology from Gromacs file (Default 3).
-Allowed values are:
+`PBRadii` PBRadii in amber topology files.
+Allowed values are (default = 3):
- 1. bondi (which should be used with igb = 7)
- 2. mbondi (recommended parameter set for igb = 1)
+ * 1: bondi, recommended when igb = 7
+ * 2: mbondi, recommended when igb = 1
- 3. mbondi2 (should be used with igb = 2 or 5)
+ * 3: mbondi2, recommended when igb = 2 or 5
- 4. mbondi3, (recommended for use with igb = 8)
+ * 4: mbondi3, recommended when igb = 8

-`receptor_mask` The mask that specifies the receptor residues within the complex prmtop (NOT the solvated prm- top if there is one).
-The default guess is generally sufficient and will only fail if the ligand residues are not found in succession within the complex prmtop.
-You should use the default mask assignment if possible because it provides a good error catch.
-It uses the “Amber mask” syntax described elsewhere in this manual.
-This will be replaced with the default receptor_mask if ligand_mask (below) is not also set.

 ```diff
 - Input variable deleted.
 ALways must be defined to get gromacs